ScriptRaccoon/tailwind-benchmark-2/README.md

 `bg-white max-w-xs mx-auto p-4 my-4 rounded-lg`

-is repeated 100 times, which is of course more data then
+is repeated 100 times, which is of course more data than

 `card`